MoonlightCapital/MoonlightBot-docs/support/premium.md

 Activating your subscription is a seamless process that only requires four steps to complete:

 1. In the support server, check your privacy settings (from desktop: right click the server icon; from mobile: tap the tree dots at the top next to the server name and scroll down).
 Make sure you set to allow direct messages from server members.
-This is important as you will soon receive a direct message from MoonlightBot (or the premium one, depending on your selected tier) confirming your subscription was activated successfully.
+This is important as you will soon receive a direct message from MoonlightBot (or the premium one, depending on your selected tier) confirming your subscription was activated successfully
-2. If your settings are configured correctly but have not received any message within 12 hours, reach out to the Staff team for assistance&#x20;
+2. If your settings are configured correctly but have not received any message within 12 hours, reach out to the Staff team for assistance

 <figure><img src="/.gitbook/assets/PremiumSuccessfulActivationMessage.png" alt=""><figcaption></figcaption></figure>